jimxlin/yapper/README.md

 # Nomster

 A Yelp clone that integrates with the Google Maps API and includes features like user comments, star ratings, image uploading, and user authentication.
 A [working version](https://firehose-nomster-jim-lin.herokuapp.com/) is hosted on Heroku.
-I am using free dynos, so please allow some time for the web page to load.

 ![a place page](screenshots/screenshot2.png "place page")